01signal.com

 Aurora

 Aurora is a protocol developed by Xilinx (now AMD) for its own FPGAs.
 This protocol's basic transmission unit is a single word (having a fixed width depending on the number of MGTs involved).
-However, the protocol also supports a packet mode, by optionally exposing a "last" signal that is passed through the channel along with the last word of a packet.
+However, the protocol also supports transmission of packets (called frames).
+The application logic divides the data stream into packets with the help of a "last" input port.

 There are two variants for Aurora: With 8b/10b encoding and with 64b/66b encoding.
 64b/66b encoding is more efficient, so this variant should be preferred when possible.